 - In May 2013, the UK government proposed a bill preventing discrimination based on caste in the UK.
 Many members of the UK Hindu community, such as the National Council of Hindu Temples, felt this would further entrench rather than alleviate any caste-based distinction that may exist.
 The bill was abandoned in 2018.

-- However, discrimination based on caste has been reported in the UK, particularly in some parts of Punjabi communities and particularly in relation to Valmiki and Ravidassia groups, which are closely associated with both distinct belief systems and a particular caste background.
+- However, discrimination based on caste has been reported in the UK, particularly in some parts of Punjabi communities and particularly in relation to Valmiki and Ravidassia groups, which are closely associated with both distinct belief systems and a particular caste background (although it should be noted that these are not Hindu groups but rather separate traditions).

 This factsheet is provided by Dr Sarah Harvey is senior research officer at INFORM, which provides information on religious groups